top of page

 Almond

-Almonds are the seed of a type of drupe, or stone fruit, a class that includes peaches, apricots and plums.
-The almond fruit however, is not nearly as tasty.
-They are cultivated around the Mediterranean, Northern Africa and in California.
-There are two types: sweet almonds - the kind we eat - which have a honeyed, nutty flavor, and bitter almonds (pictured above) which are actually toxic but contain a compound that has a sweet cherry like flavor.
-Bitter almonds are used to make almond extract - which thankfully neutralizes the toxicity - marzipan, and are more common in gin because of their fruit note.
+Almonds are the seed of fruit from the drupe family, aka stone fruits, which include peaches, apricots, and plums.
+The fruit that houses almonds, however, is far less palatable.
+Almonds are cultivated around the Mediterranean, Northern Africa, and California.
+Almonds come in two varieties: sweet almonds, the kind we eat, which boast a honeyed, nutty taste, and bitter almonds, which are toxic but also carry a compound imparting a sweet, cherry-like flavor.
+Bitter almonds are used to make almond extract - which thankfully neutralizes the toxicity - as well as marzipan.
+They are more common in gin because of their fruit note.
 Though sweet almonds are used as well for a little added finesse and body.

 Base Notes